-The Council of Government of the Instituto de Salud Mental de la Abogacía – Mental Health Institute of Legal Profession (ISMA-MHILP) has decided to create an Advisory Board to comply with its purposes.
+The Council of Government of the Mental Health Institute of Legal Professions (ISMA) has decided to create an Advisory Board to comply with its purposes.

 Bearing in mind that Anglo-Saxon countries are pioneers in the adoption of legal professions and law schools wellbeing policies throughout the world, this Board will be composed of lawyers, of recognized prestige, who work in these topics.

 Elizabeth has been managing and developing charities in the mental health sector for over 20 years.
 She joined LawCare in September 2014 from the Institute of Group Analysis, a membership and training organization for group psychotherapists.
 Before that, she headed up Alzheimer’s Disease International, a worldwide federation of Alzheimer Associations.
 Elizabeth started her working life as a solicitor specializing in clinical negligence, practicing at Leigh Day.

 LawCare, a registered charity, supports and promotes good mental health and wellbeing throughout the legal community in the United Kingdom and Ireland.
 LawCare provides emotional support, information about the mental health issues that can affect lawyers and works to raise awareness about why mental health matters.

 Anna Gener Surrell is Chairman-CEO at Savills Aguirre Newman in Barcelona.
 She is a clear example of female leadership in the business world and she has decided to join the Mental Health Institute of Legal Professions as a member of the Advisory Board to help the Council of Government in female leadership and equality-related issues.